intersystems-community/iris-embedded-python-template/README.md

 ### IRIS Initialization
-In this template two approaches are provided to initialize iris: merge and python.
+In this template two approaches are provided to initialize iris: merge and python. merge.cpf is a convenient way to setup different IRIS configuration settings.
+[Learn more about merge.cpf](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=RACS_cpf#:~:text=Use%20the%20iris%20merge%20command,is%20the%20instance's%20current%20iris.).

 1. Using merge to initialize IRIS and create IRIS Database and Namespace Notice [merge.cpf](https://github.com/intersystems-community/iris-embedded-python-template/blob/4c12d4b02770c7422c7553ee818a18c1871c3759/merge.cpf) file that is being implemented during docker image build in Dockerfile